GAMR1520/GAMR1520/_lectures/python internals.md

 id(100)
 id(100)
 ```
-These two statements, evaluated independently would be expected to generate different identifiers.
+These would be expected to generate different identifiers.
-The first statement should create a value in memory, return it's location, and immediately set the reference count to zero.
+Each statement should create a value in memory, return it's location, and immediately set the reference count to zero.
-The second statement is expected to do the same.

 ```plaintext
 140397168938320